wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/site-recovery/site-recovery-network-mapping.md

 ---|---
 No change in the network properties of VM-2 after failover | VM-1 remains connected to the source network.
 Network properties of VM-2 are changed after failover and is disconnected | VM-1 is disconnected Network properties of VM-2 are changed after failover and is connected to VMNetwork2-Shanghai  | If VMNetwork2-Shanghai isn’t mapped, VM-1 will be disconnected
 Network mapping of VMNetwork1-Shanghai is changed | VM-1 will be connected to the network now mapped to VMNetwork1-Shanghai

 ## Next steps

-Now that you have a better understanding of network mapping start reading the [best practices](/documentation/articles/site-recovery-best-practices) to prepare for deployment.
+Now that you have a better understanding of network mapping, start reading the [best practices](/documentation/articles/site-recovery-best-practices) to prepare for deployment.